z-alzayer/ShallowLearn/README.md

 # ShallowLearn — unsupervised methods for shallow-water remote sensing

 We've simplified this repo in order to enhance readability and accessibility, its contents are all in 3 notebooks with the data required included.
 Everything should be relatively straightforward to run, if there is anything feel free to let me know by raising an issue.
+If you used the previous packages and setup, you'll need to go back to the prior commits and I would suggest forking from there.

 | | | |
 |---|---|---|